RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/postprocessor__2_80_80_2postprocessor_8cpp.md

 {
   reqd_inifile_entries("like","reader");

-  like_ptr LogLike;
+  /// The likelihood container plugin like_ptr LogLike;

+  /// MPI data
   int numtasks;
   int rank;

   #ifdef WITH_MPI
+    /// Tag for messages
     const int request_work_tag=10;
   #endif

-  Gambit::Printers::BaseBaseReader* reader;
+  /// The reader object in use for the scan Gambit::Printers::BaseBaseReader* reader;

+  /// The main postprocessing driver object
   PPDriver driver;

+  /// Options for PPDriver;
   PPOptions settings;

-  bool this_rank_verbose;
+  /// Allow extra log output for this process (need to restrict master process since it loops a lot) bool this_rank_verbose;

   // Retrieve an integer from an environment variable